 Notes about our philosophy to roasting

 Although what follows is a general description of the coffee roasting process, it is important to note the actual roasting process followed is part of our and in fact most roasters uniqueness.
-Each roaster who is passionate about the end results will have their one unique belief about roasting.
+Each roaster who is passionate about the end result, will have their one unique belief about roasting.
 Driven by the market they serve, the beans they source and their personal tastes.

 About our Diedrichs